Current Events

 7:00 pm - 8:30 pm

 Welcome aboard!
 Everyone needs a place to relax.
 For Dr. William J. Mayo, that place was the Mississippi River.
 This film will introduce you to "life on the Mississippi" as Mayo Clinic's founders experienced it.
-We are honored to host speaker Renee Ziemer for a special viewing and discussion where you will explore the deep historical connections between the Mayo family and the Mississippi River.
+We are honored to host speaker Renee Ziemer for a special viewing of this film and a discussion where you will explore the deep historical connections between the Mayo family and the Mississippi River.

 $5 for non-members.
 FREE for HCOC members.